KimberlyCrawford/Team-E-Final-Project/README.md

 - Python was used to prepare and explore the data, as well as complete initial analysis.
 - Python and JavaScript libraries were used such as Data-Driven Documents, or D3, and Plotly,
-- pgAdmin 4 Database was used to store cleaned data.
+- PostgreSQL was used to write queries and view results while pgAdmin 4 Database was used to store cleaned data.
 - Tableau was used to create a heatmap.
 - Machine learning was implemented to enhance the topic.
 - Tableau and JavaScript was used to build a dashboard to present the results.